Veneto's 'Heroes': Boston man's long trek in memory of Flight 175 crew friends

 He decided to retrace the routes they took, with the beverage cart in front of him.

-Over the last three years, that journey has shown him people haven't forgotten – or want to remember.
+Over the past three years, that journey has shown him people haven’t forgotten – or want to remember.

 “It’s inspirational,” said James “J.D.”
 Rollason, of Newville, Cumberland County, whose family pulled over on Route 30 in Juniata Township to say hello to Veneto.